-A mortgagor may seek protection under the United States Bankruptcy Code (the "U.S. Bankruptcy Conde"), which in some cases can provide a debtor with an opportunity to adjust his or her debts without losing control of his or her assets.
-Certain provisions of the U.S. Bankruptcy Code allow a debtor to formulate a plan under which his or her creditors will be paid varying percentages of their debts.
-Under such a plan a debtor may modify the rights of holders of secured claims or unsecured claims, but the debtor may not modify a claim secured only by a security interest in real property that is the debtor's principal residence; except, however, that certain plans may provide for modification of the debtor's principal residential mortgage loan if it has matured or will mature within three or five years (depending on the debtor's income), so long as all plan payments are to be made within such three- or five-year period.
-Absent court-ordered relief (which is only available under limited circumstances), the automatic stay under the U.S. Bankruptcy Code will apply to any case commenced under the U.S. Bankruptcy Code, and the mortgagee will be stayed from any action to satisfy its claim, including foreclosure on the real property.
+A mortgagor may seek protection under the United States Bankruptcy Code, which provides a debtor with an opportunity to adjust his debts without losing control of his assets.
+Chapters 11 and 13 of the Bankruptcy Code allow a debtor to formulate a plan under which his or her creditors will be paid varying percentages of their debts.
+Under such a plan a debtor may modify the rights of holders of secured claims or unsecured claims, but the debtor may not modify a claim secured only by a security interest in real property that is the debtor's principal residence; except, however, that a chapter 13 plan may provide for modification of the debtor's principal residential mortgage loan if it has matured or will mature within three or five years (depending on the debtor's income), so long as all chapter 13 plan payments are to be made within such three- or five-year period.
+Absent court-ordered relief (which is only available under limited circumstances), the automatic stay under Section 362 of the Bankruptcy Code will apply to any case commenced under the Bankruptcy Code, and the mortgagee will be stayed from any action to satisfy its claim, including foreclosure on the real property.